HenrikJoreteg/human-javascript/ch05 - eventification.md

 # Using events: Modules talking to modules

 How do you keep your modules cleanly separated?
-Sometimes modules are dependant on other modules but we still want to be able to keep them loosely coupled?
+Sometimes modules are dependent on other modules but we still want to be able to keep them loosely coupled?
 One good technique is triggering lots of events that can be used as hooks by other code.
 Many of the core components in node.js are extensions of the EventEmitter class.
-This means you can register handlers that get called when events happen to that object much like you would do in the browser when you want to register a click handler for an element on the page.
+This means you can register handlers that get called when events happen to that object, much like you would do in the browser when you want to register a click handler for an element on the page.

 I find that developers often assume that events are kind of magical or special things in javascript, but they're not.
 In fact, building an event emitter from scratch is a really great learning exercise.
 They're really quite simple.
-Your just saying: please call this function when this thing happens.
+You're just saying: "Please call this function when this thing happens."
 Typically, you'll see code like this:

 In browsers:
 ```js